benpalevsky/benpalevsky/README.md

-- 👋 Hi, I’m @benpalevsky
+- Hi, I’m @benpalevsky 👋
-- 👀 I’m interested in Game Development.
+- I’m interested in Game Development.👀
-- 🌱 I’m currently learning Javascript, C#, Rust, bla-bla-bla
+- I’m currently learning Javascript, C#, Rust, bla-bla-bla 🌱
-- 💞️ I’m looking to collaborate on anything open source.
+- I’m looking to collaborate on anything open source 💞️
-- 📫 How to reach me: submit a pull request.
+- How to reach me: submit a pull request. 📫

 <!---
 benpalevsky/benpalevsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.